The Curtagon Story

 What is the lens that is illustrated at the top of this page?

-Is it the result of some skulduggery in an image manipulation package?
+it the result of some skulduggery in an image manipulation

 on this:

-barrel distortion – which can be a problem with some wide-angle lenses
+which can be a problem with some wide-angle lenses –

-– and no vignetting – darkening in the corners, another common problem
+and no vignetting – darkening in the corners, another

+common problem with wide-angle designs.
 I was clearly tilting the camera up in this hand-held shot, hence the inevitable converging verticals, but the lamp post near the edge of the frame is absolutely straight – much better than the results with Arsenal’s 45mm Mir 26B lens!
 With these excellent results, it was worth taking the project further.
-I bought an 80mm Exakta lens in Exakta 66 mount from Niclas Walser, and Tom Page removed all the elements for me (anyone need replacement elements for their Exakta 80mm lens? ...)
-SRB made a collar that locked onto the front component of the Curtagon
+I bought an 80mm Exakta lens in Exakta 66 mount from Niclas Walser, and Tom Page removed all the elements for me.
+(You can see what happened to those spare elements here, fairly near to the bottom of the page.)
+SRB made a collar that locked onto the front component

-the correct separation from each other and attach them behind the aperture
+correct separation from each other and attach them

 |